lokeshyadav14/OIBGRIP/README.md

 # OIBGRIP
 It's a repository for my data science related tasks which i have done during oasis infobyte's data science internship.

-The description of all the tasks is given below:
+## The description of all the tasks is given below:

 -------------------------------------------------------------------------------------------

 **Task-1: IRIS FLOWER CLASSIFICATION**

 Iris flower has three species; setosa, versicolor, and virginica, which differs according to their measurements.
 Now assume that you have the measurements of the iris flowers according to their species, and here your task is to train a machine learning model that can learn from the measurements of the iris species and classify them.

+_It's a classification problem to solve it we can use model like Logistic Regression, Decision Tree, Random forest etc._

 -------------------------------------------------------------------------------------------
 **Task-2: UNEMPLOYMENT ANALYSIS**